-In addition to the 2010 Bonus Plan, in July 2009 the Compensation Committee also approved the 2010 Incremental Bonus Plan for our executive officers.
-The 2010 Incremental Bonus Plan paid out to the senior management team 15% of any Adjusted EBITDA that exceeded 20% Adjusted EBITDA margin performance for fiscal year 2010 on 20% revenue growth over fiscal year 2009 net revenue.
-The incremental bonus plan allocated differing amounts to executives based on their role and responsibilities and contributions at the company (our CEO and President and COO received the largest allocations) and ranged between 1% and 2.15% of any Adjusted EBITDA over the 20% margin target.
-The 2010 Incremental Bonus Plan allocated the following amounts to executive officers based on their role and responsibilities and contributions at the company: Mr. Valenti: 2.15%; Ms. Syiek: 2.15%; Mr. Cheli: 1.65%; Mr. Mackley: 1.65%; and

-Mr. Hahn: 1%.
-Because we exceeded our Adjusted EBITDA margin target, the Compensation Committee approved the payout of incremental bonuses for fiscal year 2010 consistent with these criteria, resulting in total bonus payouts under the 2010 Incremental Bonus Plan of \$1,327,768.
-Due to exceptional performance (as measured by revenue growth and strategic progress for the client verticals for which he has responsibility), Mr. Mackley received a total incremental bonus allocation of 1.8%, consisting of the 1.65% allocated to him under the Plan, plus a 0.15% unallocated portion available to be granted by the Compensation Committee at their discretion.
-Our named executive officers were paid the following amounts pursuant to the 2010 Incremental Bonus Plan: Mr. Valenti, \$190,313; Ms. Syiek, \$190,313; Mr. Cheli, \$146,054; Mr. Mackley, \$159,332; and Mr. Hahn, \$88,518.
+In addition to the Annual Incentive Plan for fiscal 2011, in May 2010 the Compensation Committee also approved the 2011 Incremental Bonus Plan for our executive officers.
+The Incremental Bonus Plan acts as an incentive for key senior managers to achieve aggressive, above plan growth and margin targets, and allows us to provide total compensation commensurate with higher peer company compensation percentiles if and as warranted by our growth and margin performance.
+Under the 2011 Incremental Bonus Plan, to the extent that actual Adjusted EBITDA exceeded a level represented by 20% revenue growth and 20% Adjusted EBITDA margin, the senior management team was eligible to receive an aggregate of 15% of this excess.
+The incremental bonus plan allocated differing amounts to executives based on their role and responsibilities and contributions at the company (our CEO and President and COO received the largest allocations) and, for the named executive officers, ranged between 1% and 2.15% of any Adjusted EBITDA over the 20% margin target.
+The 2011 Incremental Bonus Plan allocated the following amounts to executive officers based on their role and responsibilities and contributions at the company: Mr. Valenti: 2.15%; Ms. Syiek: 2.15%; Mr. Cheli: 1.75%; Mr. Mackley: 1.75%; and Mr. Hahn: 1.0%.
+Because we exceeded our Adjusted EBITDA margin target, the Compensation Committee approved the payout of incremental bonuses for fiscal year 2011 consistent with these criteria, resulting in total bonus payouts under the 2011 Incremental Bonus Plan of \$1,594,500.
+In addition, under the terms of the 2011 Incremental Bonus Plan, incremental bonuses are only payable to participants who are employed with us at the time of payment.
+In fiscal 2011 and prior to payment of the 2011 incremental bonuses, two of the participants in the 2011 Incremental Bonus Plan who are not named executive officers were terminated, which provided for a total of \$191,340 of unallocated incremental bonuses.
+Due to exceptional performance (as measured by revenue growth and strategic progress for the client verticals for which he has responsibility and his effective management in the face of more recent challenges in those businesses), Mr. Mackley received a total incremental bonus allocation of 2.6%, consisting of the 1.75% allocated to him under the Plan, plus a 0.85% unallocated portion due to employee terminations available to be granted by the Compensation Committee at their discretion.
+The remaining \$114,865 of the unallocated incremental bonuses was granted to two other executives, who are not named executive officers, on a discretionary basis in recognition of their outstanding performance.
+Our named executive officers were paid the following amounts pursuant to the 2011 Incremental Bonus Plan: Mr. Valenti, \$228,545; Ms. Syiek, \$228,545; Mr. Cheli, \$186,025; Mr. Mackley, \$262,500; and Mr. Hahn, \$106,300.

-The actual total cash bonuses paid to our named executive officers in fiscal year 2010 are set forth in the "Fiscal Year 2010 Summary Compensation Table."
+The actual total cash bonuses paid to our named executive officers in fiscal year 2011 are set forth in the "Summary Compensation Table."